dansheffler/dtsheffler.com/cv.md

 **Competence**:
     Philosophy of Religion, Contemporary Metaphysics (especially
-    metaphysics of free will and metaphysics of time).
+    metaphysics of free will and metaphysics of time), and Medieval Philosophy.

 #### Education ####